 Movement is medicine: running, dancing, stretching, and skiing.

 You sweat and smile, your heart races, and you feel peace when you’re done.
 We all feel better when we move, and yet, we don’t do it enough.
 Why?
 When exercise is such a sure thing with unmatched health benefits, why does Netflix and Haagen Dazs often win our attention?

-On this week’s Yoga Talk Show, you’ll meet an Olympic Athlete whose parents opted out of the psychiatric drug route and instead threw him head first into swimming and diving.
-He’s on a mission to share his “movement is medicine” concept with the world, and it’s something we call need to hear.
+On this week’s Yoga Talk Show, you’ll meet an Olympic athlete whose parents opted out of the psychiatric drug route and instead threw him head first into swimming and diving.
+He’s on a mission to share his “movement is medicine” concept with the world, and it’s something we all need to hear.

 What You’ll Learn: